abdonor/bash-color/README.md

 # Git Abdonor Prompt
-Change the colors of your bash, and the git branch visible.
+Change the colors of your bash, and let the git branch visible.
 ## Installation

 Run the commands: